Gynostemma – Many Powerful Benefits, Does The Research Agree?

-Many healing herbs have been launched to great fame for their health purposes.
+Many healing herbs have been launched to great fame for their health benefits.

-But only a few have had impacts so great on health that they’ll remain in our historic memory for eternity—and some have even done so through ancient records and medical texts.
+But only a few have had impacts so significant on health that they’ll remain in our historical memory and medical texts for eternity.

 And then there is gynostemma, also known as jiaogulan or “the herb of immortality.”